 - sturdy shoebox lid

 Now that you have a tray, add a little bit of salt to just cover the bottom.
-Don’t use too much salt.
-You want to be able to see the bottom of the tray when you make a line in the sand with your finger.
+Don’t use too much.
+You want to be able to see the bottom of the tray when you make a line in the material with your finger.

 Provide alphabet cards for reference.
 The finger tracing cards pictured in this post are available at my store, but you can also make your own.